cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/README.md

 ## News

+### January 8th, 2024

+Exciting news for our users!
+We have enhanced the color palette functionality in our package.
+You can now use predefined palette names like "lancet", "nejm", "npg", "aaas", "jama", "jco", and "ucscgb" directly in the `palette` parameter across most functions.
+This update simplifies the process of customizing color schemes in your data visualizations, making your plots more visually appealing and easier to interpret.
+For more details, please refer to the function documentation.

 ### October 20th, 2023

 We are pleased to announce that the Shiny interface for `MicrobiomeStat` is now officially available.
-This interface provides an interactive platform for microbiome data analysis.
+This interface provides an interactive platform for microbiome data analysis, making it more accessible and user-friendly.
 The Shiny application can be accessed directly at [this link](https://microbiomestat.shinyapps.io/MicrobiomeStat-Shiny/).
 For users who prefer a local setup or require more customization, the Shiny application files and instructions are available on its dedicated [GitHub repository](https://github.com/cafferychen777/MicrobiomeStat-Shiny).

+Stay tuned for more updates and enhancements as we continue to improve `MicrobiomeStat` for our user community.

 ## Resources: